armin-malek/woo-admin/README.md

 ### DataBase?
-saving the API keys in local storage didn't seem to be a great idea, so a simple database to hold the keys and authenticate the users was the way to go. al though it defaults to a SQLite database thanks to the Prisma ORM it can work with
+saving the API keys in local storage didn't seem to be a great idea, so a simple database to hold the keys and authenticate the users was the way to go. although it defaults to a SQLite database thanks to the Prisma ORM it can work with
 - PostgreSQL
 - MySQL
 - MariaDB